isomerpages/jointpoly-polyforum/_forum-details/Panel Speakers and Moderator/Moderator.md

 <br>Senior Specialist at the School of Life Skills &amp; Communication, Singapore
 Polytechnic</p>
 <p></p>
-<p>With a post-graduate degree in mass communication, Doris spent over a
+<p>With a post-graduate degree in mass communication, Ms Doris spent over
-decade in the creative industry as a creative director and an account director before joining Singapore Polytechnic as a lecturer in 1991.</p>
+a decade in the creative industry as a creative director and an account director before joining Singapore Polytechnic as a lecturer in 1991.</p>
 <p>These days, when she is not teaching, she designs and delivers training
 for corporate executives, educators, and student leaders.
 With over 15 years of facilitation experience, she developed the <em>Learning Facilitation Framework</em> –